-An SQL review optimization engine is integrated into the security rules of Data Management (DMS).
-After you submit SQL statements for data change or schema design, DMS can review the submitted SQL statements and offer optimization suggestions.
-This topic shows you how to use the SQL review optimization engine and customize security rules based on the engine.
+Data Management (DMS) integrates the SQL review optimization feature into security rules.
+After you submit SQL statements for data change or on the SQLConsole tab, DMS reviews the submitted SQL statements based on the specifications in security rules and offers optimization suggestions.
+This topic shows you how to use the SQL review optimization feature and customize security rules based on this feature.

 DMS predefines three behavioral actions:

-- Must Improve: The engine stops the process and returns a message if the developer
+- Must Improve: DMS stops the process and returns a message if the developer does not

-does not optimize the SQL statement.
-Default SQL review rules in the system do not
+optimize the SQL statement.
+Default SQL review rules in DMS do not contain Must Improve.

 Note For more information about the check items of SQL review rules, see Check items.